 Too often we take holiday stress for granted.
 What's worse, we often have higher expectations for this season than for any other time of the year.
 Planning for the holidays can leave us feeling impatient, cranky, and — in some cases — depressed.
 When the realities of day-to-day life conflict with our efforts to make the holiday season perfect, stress results.

 Are your expectations for the holidays realistic?
 Asking yourself this question is the first step to managing holiday stress.
-List on a piece of paper what you expect from yourself and your family during the holidays.
-Hidden within these expectations you might find your potential holiday stressors — the things particular to you that can cause stress.
+Make a list of what you expect from yourself and your family during the holidays.
+Hidden within these expectations you might find your potential holiday stressors — the things specific to you that can cause stress.

 Under each item in the list, write down what changes you can make to prevent or defuse stress.
-Adopt changes that will be most helpful to you.
-Avoid holding on to unrealistic goals, such as creating the most enchanting holiday atmosphere.
+Make the changes that will be most helpful to you.
+Do not hold on to unrealistic goals, such as creating the most enchanting holiday atmosphere.
 Remember to include your own needs.
-Here are some examples:

 - Shop early, when there is more of a selection.